Also see: Women in American History

 Lottie Deno, aka Carlotta J. Thompkins (her real name), Laura Denbo, Faro Nell, Charlotte Thurmond (1844-1934) – One of the most famous lady gamblers in the Old West, Lottie earned her reputation on the Mississippi Riverboats before moving on to Texas, where she played poker with the likes of Doc Holliday at Fort Griffin.

 Emily Dickinson (1839-1886) Reclusive poet of hundreds of inventive, original poems, she was the most famous woman poet in 19th-century America.

 Dorothea Dix (1802-1887) Crusader of rights for the mentally ill in North America and Europe, she founded or improved over thirty hospitals for the mentally ill and influenced government legislation with her research.
-In 1861, she was appointed first Superintendent of U.S. Army Nurses.
+In 1861, she was appointed the first Superintendent of U.S. Army Nurses.

-Isadora Duncan (1878-1927) Pioneer of modern dance in America and Europe, she elevated dance to an art form practiced by serious artists and gained huge popularity for her innovative, expressive style.
+Isadora Duncan (1878-1927) Pioneer of modern dance in America and Europe, she elevated dance to an art form practiced by serious artists and gained massive popularity for her innovative, expressive style.

 Eleanore Dumont (1829?-1879) – Better known as Madame Mustache, Eleanore was one of the first known professional blackjack players in American history and made her name famous for over three decades across the mining camps of the American West.

 Rose Dunn, aka The Rose of CimarronRose Dunn, aka The Rose of Cimarron – Girlfriend of George “Bitter Creek” Newcomb, who was a member of the Dalton Gang and later, the Doolin Gang.

-Amelia Earhart (1898-1937) Pioneering female aviator and the first woman to fly solo across the Atlantic Ocean, she achieved many aviation firsts and set numerous transcontinental records before disappearing in the South Pacific while attempting to fly around the world.
+Amelia Earhart (1898-1937) Pioneering female aviator and the first woman to fly solo across the Atlantic Ocean; she achieved many aviation firsts.
+She set numerous transcontinental records before disappearing in the South Pacific while attempting to fly around the world.

 Josephine Sarah “Josie” Marcus Earp, aka Sadie (1861-1944) – Josephine was a professional dancer and actress involved with Johnny Behan in Tombstone, Arizona, when she met Wyatt Earp.
 The two immediately got involved, and by 1882 she was using the last name of “Earp.”
 She spent her last years in Los Angeles, California, and died on December 20, 1944.